latinogino/prestashop-mcp/README.md

 - 📋 Order management with status updates
 - ⚙️ Store statistics and configuration
 - 🛡️ Production-ready with comprehensive tests
-- 📖 Complete documentation with practical examples

 ---

-**🎯 Manage your complete PrestaShop through natural language with Claude Desktop!**
+**🎯 Manage your complete PrestaShop store including modules, cache, themes, and navigation through natural language with Claude Desktop!**